seasmith/HoustonCrimeViewer/README.md

 -   Address input.
 Ideally, a user should be able to enter their address to highlight the police beat in which the live.
 -   Geocoding all crimes.
 There are hundreds of thousands of unique block ranges (block ranges are the addressing method used by the Houston Police Department).
 Focus may be prioritized on recent years, starting with 2017.
 -   Census data.
 This may include income, age, race, and other data available through the census.
+-   Turn this project into a package.
+Vignettes would act as reports and summaries.
 -   Vega/Vega-lite graphics.

 Data sources